Open menu

 Elasticsearch for Magento

 Starting from version 2.4, Elasticserach replaced MySQL and became a default search option for Magento.
 Why was this done?
-Firstly, Elasticsearch is geared for search: it’s faster than MySQL and more flexible in tweaking terms.
+Firstly, Elasticsearch is geared for Magento search: it's faster than MySQL and more flexible in tweaking terms.

-Secondly, this measure frees Magento itself from handling the search feature.
-Basically, such queries are regarded as heavy due to numerous criteria they have to meet.
-Adobe detached the search logic to offload MySQL and optimize the overall Magento page speed.
-Besides this, developers usually install Elastic on a separate server so that the search doesn’t consume the resources of the main one.
+Secondly, this measure frees Magento itself from handling additional search features.
+Basically, such queries are regarded as heavy due to the numerous criteria they have to meet.
+Adobe detached the search logic to offload MySQL and optimize the overall .
+Besides this, developers usually install Elasticsearch on a separate server so that the search doesn't consume the resources of the main one.
+But even so, your store equipped with Elasticsearch isn't immune to problems with search speed.
+Here are some of them.

 a) Lengthy rendering